headupinclouds/polly/README.md

                         - ...
 ```

-*Note*: This is a core idea of the tagged builds in [hunter](https://github.com/ruslo/hunter#tagged-builds) package manager.
+*Note*: This is a core idea of the tagged builds in the [hunter](https://github.com/ruslo/hunter#tagged-builds) package manager.

 ## New documentation